exonum/exonum-doc/src/get-started/create-service.md

 with our `CurrencySchema` to access our data layout.

-For the wallet creation, we check that the wallet doesn't exist and add a new wallet if so:
+For the wallet creation, we check that the wallet doesn’t exist and add a new wallet if so:

 ```rust
 impl Transaction for TxCreateWallet {